Caring for Dogs Before and After Surgery

 Pain Relief

 PLEASE, if possible, talk to your vet about pain relief prior to bringing your dog home!
 Adequate pain relief is important, not just for humane reasons, but because it speeds recovery and healing.
-Please do not wait until your dog is in pain to discover that your vet did not give you anything for pain, or sent you home with Rimadyl and you're afraid to use it (instead, ask about using Metacam or Ketofen).
+Please do not wait until your dog is in pain to discover that your vet did not give you anything for pain, or sent you home with Rimadyl and you're afraid to use it.

-See Who'll stop the pain: Veterinarians can ease the hurt and the article at http://www.abhp.com/COMApr00.htm for more info.For GENTLE pain relief, use Willow Bark, which is similar to aspirin but may not be as hard on the stomach; it should still be given only with food.
+See Who'll stop the pain: Veterinarians can ease the hurt for more info.For GENTLE pain relief, use Willow Bark, which is similar to aspirin but may not be as hard on the stomach; it should still be given only with food.
 Tasha's Herbspirin (willow bark) also contains flower remedies, which may help your dog relax.
-Aspirin can be given to dogs (not cats), but it is very hard on the stomach, and should be given only with food, and preferably in a buffered form, such as Ascriptin or Vetrin (which comes in smaller doses).
-Do not combine Aspirin with Willow Bark or any NSAID, such as Rimadyl or Deramaxx, or with prednisone.
+Aspirin can be given to dogs (not cats), but it is very hard on the stomach, and should be given only with food, and preferably in a buffered form, with an antacid such as calcium carbonate, aluminum hydroxide, and/or magnesium hydroxide.
+Do not combine Aspirin with Willow Bark or any NSAID, such as Rimadyl or Deramaxx, or with prednisone (see the section on NSAIDs in my Chronic Pain page for more information).
 Recommended dosage for aspirin ranges from 5-15 mg/lb every 8 to 12 hours, but the lower end of that range is safer.
 See Giving Your Dog Aspirin for more information.
 Some people recommend Arnica 30c (or higher potency, such as 200c) homeopathic pellets; although I'm not a believer in homeopathy, this won't do any harm as long as you also use other means of pain control if needed.

 For GREATER pain relief, :